As a star quarterback at South Philadelphia High School, Jalil Harris could throw. But if he saw an opening he wouldn't hesitate to run.

 His father said Harris wanted to return and study textiles, with the intention of becoming a designer.

-A funeral is scheduled for 11 a.m.
-Friday at the United Muslim Masjid, 801 S. 15th St.
+A funeral is scheduled Friday at 11 a.m. at the United Muslim Masjid, 801 S. 15th Street.